Samovar: Description

-A Samovar is typically made of iron, copper, polished brass, bronze, silver, gold, tin, or nickel — and consists of a body, base and chimney, cover and steam vent, handles, tap and key, crown and ring, chimney extension and cap, drip-bowl, and teapot.
+A Samovar is typically made of iron, copper, polished brass, bronze, silver, gold, tin, or nickel—and consists of a body, base and chimney, cover and steam vent, handles, tap and key, crown and ring, chimney extension and cap, drip-bowl, and teapot.
 The body shape can be an urn, krater, barrel, cylinder, or sphere.
 Sizes and designs vary, from very large capacity to smaller family-sized vessels, holding 4 L, and those of a modest 1 L size.

 A traditional samovar consists of a large metal container with a tap near the bottom and a metal pipe running vertically through the middle.
 The pipe is filled with solid fuel which is ignited to heat the water in the surrounding container.
-A small (6 to 8 inch/15 to 20 cm) smoke-stack is put on the top to ensure draft.
-After the water boils and the fire is extinguished, the smoke-stack can be removed and a teapot placed on top to be heated by the rising hot air.
+A small (6 to 8 in) chimney is put on the top to ensure draft.
+After the water boils and the fire is extinguished, the chimney can be removed and a teapot placed on top to be heated by the rising hot air.
 The teapot is used to brew a strong concentrate of tea known as zavarka (заварка).
-The tea is served by diluting this concentrate with boiled water from the main container, usually at a water-to-tea ratio of 10-to-1, varying to taste.
+The tea is served by diluting this concentrate with boiled water from the main container, usually at a water-to-tea ratio of 10 to 1, varying to taste.